We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Unplug your dishwasher from the wall outlet or reset its breaker in the circuit breaker panel.
 If you do the latter, press your dishwasher’s ON/Start button to confirm the power is off.

 - Locate the timer.
-It’s usually located on the kick plate at the bottom of the appliance, or in the control panel at the top of the door.
+It’s usually located on the kick plate at the bottom of the appliance or in the control panel at the top of the door.
 Please check your manual for detailed instructions.

 - Remove the timer motor.

 - Set your multimeter to the ohms setting x 1000.
 Then, touch each probe with one wire.
-Your multimeter should display a number between 2000 and 3500 ohms, but please check your manual to see the proper resistance reading for your timer motor.
+Your multimeter should display a number between 2000 and 3500 ohms, but please check your manual to see the proper resistance reading for your specific timer motor.

 #3 Reset Your Dishwasher

+There are other ways to reset a dishwasher.
 For example, if you own a Whirlpool dishwasher, you can reset it by pressing the Start/Reset button for 10 seconds.

 #4 Fix or Replace the Control Panel